SAP-Force-Blog/editable_se16n/README.md

 # Editable SE16N

-For some reason you ever needed to edit some value of a table but yo didn't have debug permission?
+For some reason you ever needed to edit some value of a table but you didn't have debug permission?

 If you're lucky and have permission to execute Function Modules you're good!